 The Sacraments of First Reconciliation and First Eucharist are very special moments in children’s lives.
-Preparations to receive these sacraments are integrated into the faith formation classes.
-Those who attend Catholic Schools are given the option of attending Faith Formation classes or only the retreats and special sessions for the sacrament they are preparing for.
+Preparations to receive these sacraments are integrated into the Faith Formation classes.
+Those who attend Catholic schools are given the option of attending Faith Formation classes or only the retreats and special sessions for the sacrament for which they are preparing.

 In order for children to receive the most out of sacramental preparation, it’s important that parents are active themselves in the sacraments – attending Mass regularly and receiving the Sacrament of Reconciliation as often as possible, and at least once per year as required by our Church.

 “Parents have the first responsibility for the education of their children.
 They bear witness to this responsibility first by creating a home where tenderness, forgiveness, respect, fidelity, and…service are the rule…Parents should initiate their children at an early age into the mysteries of the faith of which they are the ‘first heralds’ for their children.
 They should associate them from their tenderest years with the life of the Church.”

 “…Parents have a grave responsibility to give good example to their children.
 By knowing how to acknowledge their own failings to their children, parents are better able to guide and correct them… Parents should initiate their children at an early age into the mysteries of the faith of which they are the ‘first heralds’ for their children.
 They should associate them from their tenderest years with the life of the Church.
 A wholesome family life can foster interior dispositions that are a genuine preparation for a living faith and remain a support for it throughout one’s life…Parents have the mission of teaching their children to pray and to discover their vocation as children of God.
 The parish is the Eucharistic community and the heart of the liturgical life of Christian families; it is a privileged place for the catechesis of children and parents.”